 Encouraging Early Adoption and Continued Innovation

-Drones can, and are used for a wide variety of very useful personal, commercial, and industrial purposes.
-In that sense, the meaning that the broader public may associate with the term "drone" is a narrow-minded and inaccurate one.
-This matters to the extent that the public's tinted, negative, and highly inaccurate understanding of drones hinders the speed at which drones might otherwise be adopted for useful purposes in personal, commercial, and industrial spheres of society.
+Drone filming by commercial organisations like FilmFolk can be is used for a wide variety of very useful personal, corporate, and industrial purposes.
+In that sense, the meaning that the broader public may associate with the term “drone” is a narrow-minded and inaccurate one.
+This matters to the extent that the public’s tinted, negative, and highly inaccurate understanding of drones hinders the speed at which drones might otherwise be adopted for useful purposes in personal, commercial, and industrial spheres of society.
 Conclusion?
 We, including the Hollywood film industry, need to bring to light a more accurate and balanced perception that views drones for what they really are, which is not mere tools for military and intelligence activities.
 Advanced economies have much to benefit from drones, including through the new perception they offer of our world.

 “Batteries Not Included” (1987)

 Mike Sorrentino, CNET, “‘Spider-Man Homecoming’ Teaser Reveals Little Drone Bug” (March 27, 2017) available online at: https://www.cnet.com/news/spider-man-homecoming-teaser-reveals-little-drone-bug/, last viewed on 10/18/2022.